hashicorp/vault/website/source/docs/enterprise/identity/index.html.md

 ## Concepts

-### Entities and Personas
+### Entities and Aliases

 Each user will have multiple accounts with various identity providers.
-Users can now be mapped as `Entities` and their corresponding accounts with authentication providers can be mapped as `Personas`.
-In essence, each entity is made up of zero or more personas.
+Users can now be mapped as `Entities` and their corresponding accounts with authentication providers can be mapped as `Aliases`.
+In essence, each entity is made up of zero or more aliases.

 ### Entity Management